-To accurately assess the computation overheads of these different schemes, we implement the HORS signature algorithm using AES [8], [19], and conduct a series of experiments on a modest PC with a Pentium-4 1.8GHZ CPU.
+To accurately assess the computation overheads of these different schemes, we implement the HORS signature algorithm using AES [18], [19], and conduct a series of experiments on a modest PC with a Pentium-4 1.8GHZ CPU.
 We characterize the computation overhead of each individual operation as signing, verification, and key generation.
-Then, we evaluate and compare the BGP performance with different protection mechanisms under two kinds of workloads: normal and pathological.
+Then, we evaluate and compare the BGP performance with different protection mechanisms under real-world BGP workloads.
 Before presenting the experiment results of overhead estimation, we first detail the parameter setting of Merkle tree in KC-MT.
 This is because the operation overhead of KC-MT is highly dependent upon the parameter setting of the Merkle tree.